-All students in AP courses will be registered for their respective AP exams.
-Students who have received College Board accommodations will use them on AP tests as well.
-If there is an exam for which a student would like to sit and is not in the AP course for that exam needs approval from Mr. Nicholson by February 20.
-Please speak with Ms. Papillon immediately.
+All students in AP courses have been registered for their respective AP exams.
+Students who have received College Board accommodations are expected to use them on AP tests.
+If not, they should speak with Ms. Papillon or Mr. Nicholson immediately.

-SPECIAL PARENT MEETING ON FEBRUARY 26
+SPECIAL PARENT MEETING ON FEBRUARY 24

-For the past six years, we've offered an informal conversation to help provide parents with perspectives on how they may best support their child receive admissions decisions in the month of March, navigate any potential waitlists, planning spring college visits and more.
+For the past six years, we've offered an informal conversation to help provide parents with perspectives on how they may best support their child receive admissions decisions, navigate any potential waitlists, planning spring college visits and more.
 Additionally, we'll offer perspective as your child transitions to college.
+Upper School counselor Carla Davis-Vue will be on hand to offer her insights as well.